Bonded by Blood (band): Exiled to Earth and The Aftermath (2009–2012)

 The band continued the tour returning to the UK in May 2009 for a short string of dates with support from labelmates Cauldron.
 In November 2009 they announced the departure of Dominguez, who was replaced by bassist Jerry Garcia from San Bernardino thrash metal band Taking Over.
 Meanwhile, the band was finishing the writing process of their second album, and in January 2010 they entered the Highland Recorders studio in Phoenix, Arizona to begin recording with producer Ralph Patlan.
 Bonded by Blood's second full-length, Exiled to Earth, was released through Earache on August 10 in North America and August 16 in Europe.

 Just a month after the release of Exiled to Earth, Bonded by Blood have parted ways with Barrales, who decided to leave the band due to personal and financial reasons.
 The band's founding member was replaced by Mauro Gonzales from local band Mutants of War.
 The new lineup have been rehearsing for the upcoming tour dates.
 In early 2011 Jerry left the band for personal and financial reasons and Alex Lee left the band to join Holy Grail.
-On October 8, 2011 they welcomed Jessie Sanchez (ex Holy Grail) into the group as their new bassist.
+On October 8, 2011, they welcomed Jessie Sanchez (ex Holy Grail) into the group as their new bassist.
 With this lineup, Bonded by Blood recorded their third album The Aftermath, which was released in July 2012.
 After a few tour stints to promote The Aftermath the band has not been active and has not released any music in 9 years.

-Reunion (2021-Present)
+Reunion (since 2021)

 The band announced on their official Facebook and Instagram page that after years of hiatus the band has been revived.
 The reunion includes 3 of the founding members (Alex Lee, Jose Barrales and Juan Juarez) and Exiled to Earth era bassist (Jerry Garcia).